kontex-neuro/ThorVision/docs/docs/user-manual.md

 ### 1. Record Settings of Camera List

-Choose either `Continuous` or `Trigger on` to record USB camera.
+Choose either `Continuous` or `Trigger on` to record camera.

 * **Continuous**: Start recording by pressing the `REC` button.
 * **Trigger on**: Start recording based on external triggers from the [**Brainwave simulator**](https://kontex.io/products/brain-signal-simulator).

 ### 2. Record Mode

-Choose either `Continuous` or `Split camera record into` to record USB cameras.
+Choose either `Continuous` or `Split camera record into` to record cameras.

 * **Continuous**: Record a single, uninterrupted video file for the entire recording session.
 * **Split**: Record multiple video files, each split into predefined segments (e.g., 5 seconds, 10 seconds).